antalvdb/antalvdb.github.io/notebooks.md

 * The second exercise is about testing the capacities of GPT-2, the predecessor of GPT-3 and 4, in your native language.

-We are going to use the [GPT2 model on Hugging Face](https://huggingface.co/openai-community/gpt2).
+We are using the [GPT2 model on Hugging Face](https://huggingface.co/openai-community/gpt2).
 If your runtime engine allows it, you may also try the larger models GPT-Medium, GPT-Large, or GPT-XL.
 Performance quality tends to go up with larger